mlabuda2/nf-tower-docs/docs/datasets/overview.md

 ![](_images/datasets_dropdown.png)

 !!! note
-The datasets shown in the drop-down menu depend on the validation in your [pipeline-schema](../pipeline-schema/overview.md).
-If the schema specifies only `CSV` format, no `TSV` datasets will be available.
+The datasets shown in the drop-down menu depend on the format specified in your [pipeline-schema](../pipeline-schema/overview.md).
+If the schema specifies `"mimetype": "text/csv"`, no `TSV` datasets will be available, and vice versa.